arantespp/arantespp.com/posts/zettel/product-management.md

 - It's about bringing together the three functions above, a lot of market research, creativity, vision, and more to build value for the customers and the business.

-- It also contains a roadmap of interactive and incremental development to help the business reach the vision.
+- It also contains a roadmap of interactive and incremental development to help the business reach its vision.

 ## References